Senior Exercise Leisure

 Biking

 Biking can be a lot of fun.
-It is also one of the most effective ways to exercise your leg muscles,and a nice way to enjoy the passing scenery.
-Biking is low-cost activity, and it is such a stress-relieving pastime for seniors.
-It is a form of senior exercise that can help improve muscle tone and help build stamina.
+It is also one of the most effective ways to exercise your leg muscles, and a nice way to enjoy the passing scenery.
+Biking is a low-cost activity, and it is such a stress-relieving pastime for seniors.
+It is a form of senior exercise that can help improve muscle tone and build stamina.

 Swimming

-Water is considered the best in providing beneficial and rigorous exercise for seniors.
+Water is considered the best for providing beneficial and rigorous exercise for seniors.
 Swimming can help increase blood circulation.
-This exercise is highly recommended for seniors who struggle from arthritis since it causes no pressure on joints.
+This exercise is highly recommended for seniors who struggle with arthritis since it causes no pressure on joints.

 Fishing